gottacatchenall/ms_mechanism_inference_simulation/manuscript.md

 Simulation models have a long history in ecology.
 However, fitting these models to data has proven difficult for a variety of reasons.
+High-dimensional model with little data.
+Further

+Brief mention of ABC.
+Discuss other likelihood-free methods.

 ![Likelihood free inference for metacommunity ecology ](./figures/likelihoodfreeinference.png){#fig:information}